MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-validate-vat-registration-number.md

 ms.service: dynamics-365-business-central
 ---

-# <a name="validate-vat-registration-numbers"></a>Validate VAT Registration Numbers
+# Validate VAT Registration Numbers

 It is important that the VAT registration numbers you have for customers, vendors, and contacts are valid, if you use [!INCLUDE [prod_short](includes/prod_short.md)] in a country/region that uses VAT.
 For example, companies sometimes change their tax liability status, and in some countries/regions tax authorities might ask you to provide reports, such as the **EC Sales List** report, that list the VAT registration numbers you use when you do business.

 The European Commission provides the VIES VAT Number Validation service on its website, which is public and free. [!INCLUDE [prod_short](includes/prod_short.md)] can save you a step and let you use the VIES service to validate and track VAT numbers and other company information for customers, vendors, and contacts.
 The service in [!INCLUDE [prod_short](includes/prod_short.md)] is named **EU VAT Reg.
 No. Validation Service**.
 The service is available on the **Service Connections** page, and you can start using it right away.
 The service connection is free, and additional sign up is not required.

-## <a name="configure-the-service-to-verify-vat-registration-numbers-automatically"></a>Configure the service to verify VAT registration numbers automatically
+## Configure the service to verify VAT registration numbers automatically

 To enable the **EU VAT Reg.
 No. Validation Service**, open the entry in the **Service Connection** page.
 If the **Service Endpoint** field is not already filled in, use the **Set Default Endpoint** action.
 Then set the **Enabled** field, and you are good to go.